Frequently Asked Questions Page

 Planning Permission relates mainly to the correct use of land, the aesthetic appearance of the proposed building, and the effect that the development will have on the general environment and neighbouring properties.
 Planning also deals with listed buildings and conservation areas.
 If you have a planning enquiry, you will need to contact your local council and ask for their planning department.

 Building Regulations, on the other hand, are concerned with the way in which the building is constructed, its structural stability, means of escape and fire precautions, weather resistance, energy conservation, sound insulation, access, and facilities for people with disabilities.
-Hertfordshire Building Control provide the local authority building regulation approval service for seven Hertfordshire Councils:
+Hertfordshire Building Control provide the local authority building regulation approval service for eight Hertfordshire Councils:

 - - Broxbourne